GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S03E05_MythTrack.md

 If you think logically, but is the Pluribus Great Seal of the USA about Logic thinking?
 Out-group polarity.

+Something the hive man can do to make you *smile again*?

 &nbsp;

 ### Did you forget me Pirate Lady, return trip calling